Do We Need Junk Food Taxes?

 Taxes levied to compensate society for some sort of negative behaviour are called Pigouvian taxes.
 The health costs of tobacco and alcohol addiction are, to some extent, covered by the taxes raised on these items.
 Gambling is taxed in many jurisdictions because addiction can lead to theft to cover loses and family breakdown.

-Tufts and New York Universities released a study on junk food taxation in early 2018.
+Tufts and New York Universities released a study on junk food taxation in 2018.
 Researchers concluded that “a federal junk food tax appears feasible based on product categories or combination category-plus-nutrient approaches, using a manufacturer excise tax, with additional support for sugar and graduated tax strategies.”

 Consumers would not pay the tax at the point of purchase, but they would pay it anyway because manufacturers would pass it on.
 However, food companies would no doubt see the benefits of cutting their tax burden by reducing the amount of harmful ingredients in their products.